unconnnected/support/README.md

 # support
-Portfolio of support files written in GML by Paul Bennett.
+Portfolio of support files written in PHP & GML by Paul Bennett.

-Files have been written as part of a game project.
+GML files have been written as part of a game project.
 The game is a hotel management simulation with only command line interface.

 obj_terminal
 Main window interface for game.
 Uses only text line input.